 The Immaculate Heart of Mary: Divine Centre of the Universe

-The Mother-God Hail Mary mp3 The Hail Mary "translated" for devotional use by children of Our Mother God.
-This Sermon, given at a Filanic Service, presents and explains the Mother-God Hail Mary.
+The Mother-God Hail Mary MP3 The Hail Mary, as "translated" for devotional use by children of Our Mother God, presented and explained in a sermon given at a Filianic Service

-Or return to The Blessed Virgin Mary Main Page
+Or go to The Blessed Virgin Mary Main Page

 The Other Philosophy